CAPE Council Programs

-The CAPE Council encourages infant safe sleep for your baby or any baby in your care by donating infant safe sleep sacks to every baby born at McLaren Northern Michigan and including education for parents from the American Academy of Pediatrics.
+The CAPE Council encourages infant safe sleep for your baby or any baby in your care by donating infant safe sleep sacks or onesies to every baby born at McLaren Northern Michigan and including education for parents from the American Academy of Pediatrics.

 Follow these tips for safe sleep during every nap and night-time routine:

 Place your baby on their back, in a crib, bassinet or pack-n-play for every sleep time.

 Use a firm mattress with a tightly fitted sheet.

 Keep baby’s sleep space clutter free – no pillows, blankets or toys.